populse/populse_mia/docs/source/documentation/preferences.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   * Absolute path to MRIManager.jar
-      * Sets the path to the executable file of MRI File Manager (usually stored in the "MRIFileManager" folder next to "populse_mia" install path).
+      * Sets the path to the executable file of MRI File Manager (usually stored in the "MRIFileManager" folder next to "populse_mia" install path, `if populse_mia was installed in user mode <../installation/user_installation.html>`_).
+	 * e.g.  /home/ArthurBlair/.populse_mia/MRIFileManager/MRIManager.jar

 .. _pipeline-label: